regisbsb/FeatureBee/README.md

 ## FeatureBee Server

-The Server distributes the feature state to all registered clients, and is the ui for however is editing the feature state.
+The Server distributes the feature state to all registered clients, and is the UI for however is editing the feature state.

 ![FeatureBee Server](https://github.com/AutoScout24/FeatureBee/raw/master/documentation/images/Feature%20Bee%20-%20Server.png)